Is It Normal for Foam Rolling to Hurt? | 321 STRONG Answers

 When you roll over a tight muscle, you are compressing trigger points (hypersensitive spots within the muscle) and stimulating the Golgi tendon organs (receptors that regulate muscle tension).
 This triggers a neurological response that can feel intense, but it is part of the myofascial release (a technique that applies gentle pressure to loosen the connective tissue around your muscles) process.
 Research shows foam rolling reduces DOMS (the delayed soreness you feel 24-48 hours after a hard workout) by 30% ([Pearcey et al., *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)), which means short-term discomfort leads to less long-term soreness.

 The sensation is often strongest on large muscle groups like the quads, IT band (a thick strip of connective tissue running along the outside of your thigh from hip to knee), and calves.
 Beginners tend to feel more tenderness because their fascia is less pliable and their muscles hold more tension.
-The good news is that this tenderness typically fades within the first few weeks of consistent practice.
+What you get what matters that this tenderness typically fades within the first few weeks of consistent practice.

 ## When Pain Means Stop